“A trip to Israel is worth ten years of Sunday School.” —Zola

 Israel Travel Safety

 Many people ask us whether it is safe to travel in Israel.
 This is a question that is usually raised only by people who have not been to Israel.
 Once our pilgrims tour with us, they realize that Israel has one of the world’s lowest crime rates, and that it is safer to walk in Israel’s cities than in most North American or European cities.
-We have taken more than 100 tours to Israel, never cancelled one (other than the forced COVID-19 cancellations), and never had a safety problem in 40+ years.
+We have taken more than 100 tours to Israel, never cancelled one (other than the forced COVID-19 and 2023-24 Hamas war cancellations), and never had a safety problem in 40+ years.

 The news media tend to over-dramatize the occasional, isolated incident.
 The potential danger to passengers who travel on group tours to the Middle East is no greater than what they would experience in domestic travel.
 Israel’s streets and villages are more secure than the streets and cities of our own country.
 Our tour operators abroad are knowledgeable, efficient, and equipped to handle last-minute changes in our itineraries, such as special attractions that become available.
 Any hint of risk or compromised safety is avoided immediately.
 The pilgrim who considers canceling or postponing tour plans because of presumed insecure or dangerous conditions is simply misinformed.